srsran/srsRAN_Project_docs/docs/source/tutorials/source/dpdk/source/index.rst

 Configure Hugepages
 ===================

 DPDK requires ``hugepages`` to be configured to run correctly.
-THe ``dpdk-hugepages.py`` helper script can be used to configure this correctly:
+The ``dpdk-hugepages.py`` helper script can be used to configure this correctly.
+We recommend to use 2GB of the 2G hugepages for the
+CU/DU running a single sector 4x2 100MHz.
+If you run more sectors, you will need to increase the amount of hugepages.

 .. code-block:: bash

-   sudo ./dpdk-hugepages.py -p 1G --setup 8G
+   sudo ./dpdk-hugepages.py -p 1G --setup 2G

 To make these changes persistent across boot-cycles, run the following: